hpcugent/hanythingondemand/docs/Connecting_to_web_UIs.rst

 Configuring your SSH client to use an SSH tunnel
 ************************************************

+See the sections below how to configure your SSH client.

 .. _ssh_tunnel_client_configuration_osx_linux:

 Configuring SSH in Mac OS X or Linux